 These healthy golden ginger turmeric cookies that are flour free and easy to make.
 This cookie recipe is low sugar with the sweetness coming from bananas.
 Perfect with cashew vanilla frosting for a decadent dairy-free cookie.

-These golden ginger turmeric cookies are quick and simple to make.
-They are low sugar with the sweetness coming from bananas.
-You can ice them with the cashew vanilla icing if you like but they are great without.
-Suitable for vegan, plant-based, refined sugar-free and general healthy diets.
+These turmeric cookies are suitable for vegan, plant-based, refined sugar-free, wheat free, whole food and general healthy diets.
 The cookies contain oats but you can use gluten-free oats if you’re following a gluten-free diet.

-If you don’t like turmeric then think about halving the amount but you don’t really taste it with the other flavours.
-I don’t like turmeric on its own but it works great here.
+If you don’t like turmeric then think about halving the amount in these cookies, but you don’t really taste it with the other flavours.
+I don’t like turmeric on its own but it works great in these ginger cookies.
 This golden spice is said to have many health benefits that are currently being studied.